vtsoi4seneca-ops/aig230-nlp-project-parliament-factcheck/README.md

 - dataset-building scripts
 - training scripts and notebooks
 - optional inference scaffolding
+- standalone GGUF inference with `llama_cpp`

 No dedicated frontend application is part of the final workflow documented here.

 ## Optional / Legacy Notes

-Older manual-label and API-serving code still exists in the repo, but it is not the main final workflow described above.
+Older manual-label and API-serving code still exists in the repo, but it is not the only inference path.
+The newer standalone GGUF inference script is also part of the current repo workflow.

 Docker and API files are kept as optional or earlier-stage infrastructure rather than the primary path for reproducing the final project workflow.